AWS::CloudFormation::Init - AWS CloudFormation

 cfn-init supports all metadata types for Linux systems.
 It supports metadata types for Windows with conditions that are described in the sections that follow.

-For an example of using AWS::CloudFormation::Init and the cfn-init helper script, see Deploying applications on Amazon EC2 with AWS CloudFormation.
+For an example of using AWS::CloudFormation::Init and the cfn-init helper script to create a Linux stack, see Deploy applications on Amazon EC2.
+For a Windows stack example, see Bootstrapping AWS CloudFormation Windows stacks.

 Syntax